 Review and road test of the Kia Proceed

 If you're torn between a coupe and a hatch and prioritise style in a compact family car, Kia's Proceed could fit the bill.
-Jonathan Crouch takes a look.
+Jonathan Crouch takes a look at the revised version.

 Ten Second Review of the Kia Proceed

-Once a small coupe, Kia's Proceed is now a small estate - but a very stylish one.
-The brand has chosen to supplement its existing Ceed SW station wagon with this swoopier Proceed 'shooting brake' model to create a 'Fastback' look with that 'want one' factor.
+Once a small coupe, Kia's Proceed is these days a small estate - but a very stylish one.
+It sells alongside the brand's Ceed Sportswagon estate but offers swoopier 'shooting brake' styling to create a 'Fastback' look with that 'want one' factor.
 The brand promises that the drive dynamics will match the aesthetic promise too.
+Let's check out the revised version.

 Kia calls this Proceed a 'Shooting Brake'.
 Isn't that just another word for an 'estate car'?
 Well no, not really.
 A Shooting Brake, in contrast, is more of an occasional and much more stylised load-lugger, loved by sportsman - and especially shooting parties (hence the name) - from the 1950s and 1960s, particularly here in Britain.
 A kind of 'estate coupe' if you like, which is why virtually all 'shooting brake' designs from the last century had only three doors.
 Princess Anne's Reliant Scimitar GTE from the Seventies was one of these, with similar cars like the Lancia Beta HPE, the Jaguar XJS Lynx Eventer and the Volvo 1800ES dating from the same era.